Luxembourg City: Public transport

 Public transport in Luxembourg City, like in the rest of country, has been free since 29 February 2020, including rail, bus and tram.

 Rail

-Luxembourg City is served by five rail stations operated by the state rail company, the Société Nationale des Chemins de Fer Luxembourgeois (CFL), including the principal station and terminus of all rail lines in the Grand Duchy, Luxembourg station.
+Luxembourg City's territory is served by five railway stations operated by the state railway company, the Société Nationale des Chemins de Fer Luxembourgeois (CFL): Cents-Hamm, Dommeldange, Hollerich, Pfaffenthal-Kirchberg, and the principal station and terminus of all rail lines in the country, Luxembourg station.
 Stations in Luxembourg City are served by domestic rail services operated by CFL, as well as international rail services, operated by CFL, and German, Belgian, and French service providers.
 Additionally, Luxembourg station is connected to the French LGV Est network, providing high-speed services on to Paris and Strasbourg.
 Services to Basel and Zürich in Switzerland are available via two daily scheduled international trains.